rezabmirzaei/azure-cosmos-db/README.md

 # Azure Cosmos DB

-Resources used for teaching lesson about Azure Cosmos DB using the .
+Resources used for teaching lesson about Azure Cosmos DB using the Azure Cosmos DB for NoSQL client library for .NET.

 ## Setup